Hudson Motor Car Company: 1936–1942

-The 1941 Hudsons retained the front end styling of the 1940 models but the bodies were new with 5.5 inches added to their length giving more legroom.
-A new manual 3-speed syncromesh transmission was quieter with all helical gears.
+The 1941 Hudsons retained the front-end styling of the 1940 models but the bodies were new with 5.5 inches added to their length giving more legroom.
+A new manual 3-speed synchromesh transmission was quieter with all helical gears.
 Wheelbases increased by 3 inches, with offerings of 116, 121, and 128 inches, and height was decreased with flatter roofs.
 Convertibles now had a power-operated top.
 Big Boy trucks now used the 128-inch wheelbase.
 In 1942, as a response to General Motors' Hydramatic automatic transmission, Hudson introduced its "Drive-Master" system.
 Drive-Master was a more sophisticated combination of the concepts used in the Electric Hand and the automatic clutch.
 It contained a vacuum-powered module on the transmission to switch between second and third gear and a vacuum-powered module to pull the clutch in and out.
 At the touch of a button, Drive-Master offered the driver a choice of three modes of operation: ordinary, manual shifting and clutching; manual shifting with automatic clutching; and automatic shifting with automatic clutching.
 All this was accomplished by a large and complicated mechanism located under the hood.
 They worked well, and in fully automatic mode served as a good semi-automatic transmission.
 When coupled with an automatic overdrive, Drive-Master became known as Super-Matic.
 Re-engineering of the frame rear end to use lower springs reduced car height by 1.5 in.
 Sheet metal "spats" on the lower body now covered the running boards and new wider front and rear fenders accommodated this.